lucasjellema/gitpod-oracle-database/README.md

 You can use the VS Code Oracle Developer Tools extension for VS Code - which is preconfigured with a database connection for the SYS account.

-SQLcl command line tool has also been installed and can be accessed using:
+SQLcl command line tool (see [SQLcl introduction](https://www.oracle.com/database/sqldeveloper/technologies/sqlcl/) for details) has also been installed and can be accessed using:

 ```
 sql sys/"TheSuperSecret1509!"@localhost:1521/xe as sysdba